Oh My Food Recipes

 Jump to Recipe Jump to Video Print Recipe

-Delicious homemade oven baked sweet Chinese pork jerky is a great snack.
-This Chinese pork jerky recipe / bak kwa recipe is very simple.
-Let's learn how to make homemade ground pork jerky.
+Delicious homemade oven baked sweet and savory Chinese pork jerky is a great snack like taiyaki, pineapple cake, scallion pancakes, red bean mochi and curry radish & fish balls.
+This Chinese pork jerky recipe or bak kwa recipe is very simple.
+Besides, many Malaysians like to make Chinese pork jerky, rou gan (肉乾) or bak kwa, for Chinese New Year celebrations.
+Let's learn how to make homemade pork jerky with step by step photos, tips and a video tutorial!

 Love Asian food?
-Check out these japchae, crispy teriyaki tofu and egg tart recipes.
+Check out these steamed meatballs, satay chicken, grass jelly drink, japchae, crispy teriyaki tofu, tom yum kung, salt & pepper squid, and egg tart recipes.

 Chinese pork jerky on a white plate top view